-The payments that we may be required to make under the Tax Receivable Agreement to the Continuing LLC Members may be significant and are not reflected in the contractual obligations table set forth above as they are dependent upon future taxable income.
+The payments that we may be required to make under the Tax Receivable Agreement to the Continuing LLC Members may be significant and are dependent upon future taxable income.
 See "Certain Relationships and Related Party Transactions-Tax Receivable Agreement."

 Off-Balance Sheet Arrangements